Noxy31/SAPG/README.md

 You will find the Python code in main.py and the kivy code in ColorTheme.kv

-To turn your app into .apk and deploy it on Android I encourage you to watch the tutorial of Python Simplified channel right here : https://youtu.be/VsTaM057rdc
+To turn your app into .apk and deploy it on Android I encourage you to watch the tutorial of Python Simplified channel right here ( for Windows and Linux ) : https://youtu.be/VsTaM057rdc